elvesmrodrigues/deck-of-cards/README.md

 There are a lot of improvements that can be made to this project.
 Some of them are:

+- Improve the error handling.
+- Add more unit tests.
 - Remove the use of sequential ids.
 - Instead of using std::map to store data, use a database, or std::unordered_map.
 - API documentation with [Swagger](https://swagger.io/).